madaan/llm-reasoning-tutorial/README.md

 ### Other resources

-- [My blog](https://madaan.github.io/prompting) on prompting, based on the tutorial at CMU LTI Seminar on Large Language Models (April 2023).
+- [My blog](https://madaan.github.io/prompting) on prompting large language models, used for a tutorial at the CMU LTI Seminar on Large Language Models (April 2023).
+In the blog, I draw an analogy between LLMs as stochastic compilers and prompting as a high-level language for specifying tasks.